James4Ever0/pyjom/tests/youtube_shorts/README.md

-turned out youtube shorts are just
+turned out youtube shorts are searchable, downloadable.

+but the video feed is not yet